-October 3, 2006 - Appears on "The Rush Limbaugh Show" and says he has no intention of resigning regarding the controversy over Rep. Mark Foley's (D-FL) sexually explicit e-mails to underage pages.
+October 3, 2006 - Appears on “The Rush Limbaugh Show” and says he has no intention of resigning due to the controversy over Rep. Mark Foley’s (D-FL) sexually explicit emails to underage pages.

-June 2008 - Joins the Washington lobbying firm of Dickstein Shapiro as a senior advisor.
+June 2008 - Joins the Washington lobbying firm of Dickstein Shapiro as a senior adviser.

 May 7, 2010 - Hastert is conferred the Grand Cordon of the Order of the Rising Sun by Emperor Akihito of Japan.

-May 28, 2015 - Federal officials indict former House Speaker Dennis Hastert for lying to the FBI about $3.5 million he agreed to pay to an undisclosed subject to "cover up past misconduct."
+May 28, 2015 - Federal officials indict Hastert for lying to the FBI about $3.5 million he agreed to pay to an undisclosed subject to “cover up past misconduct.”
 The Justice Department alleges that Hastert paid the subject a total of about $1.7 million over a period of years beginning in 2010 and ending in 2014.
 Hastert resigns from the lobbying firm Dickstein Shapiro.